uwetom/media-production-worksheets/week_01-3D_scan_objects/README.md

 When its finished you should be able to view the model on the app.

-it is a good idea to crop it before processing it further to maximise the texutre quality.
+it is a good idea to crop it before processing it further to maximise the texture quality.

 ## Export

-Once the 3d model has been generated you can either download or send it to sketchfab.
+Once the 3D model has been generated you can either download or send it to sketchFab.

 If you Export the model to sketchfab you can download it as an .obj file which will import to most 3D packages.